Peter Mörtenböck / Director

 His book publications together with Peter Mörtenböck include, amongst others, Visual Cultures as Opportunity (Sternberg 2016), Informal Market Worlds: The Architecture of Economic Pressure (with Teddy Cruz and Fonna Forman, nai010 Publishers 2015), Occupy: Räume des Protests (transcript 2012) as well as the forthcoming Building Capital: Urban Speculation and the Architecture of Finance.

 Christian Frieß / Researcher

-Christian Frieß is an architect and researcher trained at the Academy of Fine Arts Vienna and the Vienna University of Technology, where he currently is Project Assistant (FWF) at the Visual Culture Unit.
+Christian Frieß is an architect, artist and researcher trained at the Academy of Fine Arts Vienna and the Vienna University of Technology, where he currently is Project Assistant (FWF) at the Visual Culture Unit.

 His multidisciplinary practice spans from the architectural design of the Soundstudio Lobby in the Semperdepot in Vienna, the critical design project Vierzig Morgen at the memorial site Mauthausen to the graphic poem Away from there (Luftschacht Verlag 2015).
 He co-founded the working group Das Kollektiv and the society Korona Mai – Verein zur Förderung einer interdisziplinären Auseinandersetzung mit der gebauten Umwelt.